 Once you have completed your own revisions and edits, you may decide to have someone else dive deep into your manuscript.
 That would be a developmental edit, which examines the overall content and structure of your story, including but not limited to the areas of:

-Worldbuilding: history and/or backstory, setting
+Worldbuilding: history and backstory, setting

 Pacing